mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/machine/index.rst

 possible in the future.
 Instead of making separate steps explicity, the verification can also be captured by a single, pipe-line command::

-   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01a.mcf | pbes2bool
+   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01a.mcf | pbessolve

 Running the other properties yields the expected results.
 Properties (c) and (d) do hold, property (b) does not hold, as indicated by the following snippet::

-   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01b.mcf | pbes2bool
+   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01b.mcf | pbessolve
    false
-   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01c.mcf | pbes2bool
+   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01c.mcf | pbessolve
    true
-   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01d.mcf | pbes2bool
+   $ mcrl22lps vm01.mcrl2 | lps2pbes -f vm01d.mcf | pbessolve
    true

 Second variation